wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 It provides an interface for using the WP REST API by providing Models and Collections for all endpoints exposed through the API.

-To ensure that your JavaScript code is able to use the REST API client, you need to add it as a dependancy to your enqueued JavaScript.
+To ensure that your JavaScript code is able to use the REST API client, you need to add it as a dependency to your enqueued JavaScript.

 The third argument for `wp_enqueue_script` is an array of any dependencies, and you can add `wp-api` as a dependency to your `wp_enqueue_script` function call.